Thomasedv/Webber/README.md

 - Press M to mute the video
 - Use the scroll-wheel to increase/decrease the volume.
 - Left/Right skips 5 seconds forward/backwards.
--(There are some focus issues, so you might need to click screen for some playback controls takes effect, to be improved if needed.)
+- (There are some focus issues, so you might need to click screen for some playback controls takes effect, to be improved if needed.)

 # How to use:
 - Drag video to load it.